sshahverdian/sshahverdian.github.io/Fiddle tunes.md

 Shady Grove

+Shove the Pigs Foot a Little Further in the Fire

 Soldier's Joy

 The Squirrel Hunters <a href = "https://www.youtube.com/watch?v=njXObuqrzgI"> Sharon Gilchrist and Darol Anger </a>

+Turkey in the Straw

 Whiskey Before Breakfast <a href= "https://www.youtube.com/watch?v=chGUHMAoMV8"> Norman Blake </a>